ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 1. The transport send buffer has less than one C.SMSS of unsent data available to send.

+2. All the packets considered lost have been retransmitted.

-2. The sending flow is not currently in the process of transmitting a packet.
+3. The sending flow is not currently in the process of transmitting a packet.

-3. The amount of data considered in flight is less than the congestion window (C.cwnd).

-4. All the packets considered lost have been retransmitted.
+4. The pacing enforcement mechanism permits a packet to be sent now.

+5. The congestion window permits a packet to be sent now, i.e., C.inflight is less than C.cwnd.

 If these conditions are all met then the sender has run out of data to feed the network.
 This would effectively create a "bubble" of idle time in the data